SumoLogic/sumologic-kubernetes-collection/deploy/docs/additional_prometheus_configuration.md

 ## Configuration

-Prometheus configuration is located in `values.yaml` under `prometheus-operator` key for helm installation.
+Prometheus configuration is located in `values.yaml` under `kube-prometheus-stack` key for helm installation.

-If the `prometheus-operator` has been installed directly, a `prometheus-overrides.yaml` should be generated using `docker`/`kubectl` and [sumologic-kubernetes-tools](https://github.com/sumologic/sumologic-kubernetes-tools#template-dependency-configuration):
+If the `kube-prometheus-stack` has been installed directly, a `prometheus-overrides.yaml` should be generated using `docker`/`kubectl` and [sumologic-kubernetes-tools](https://github.com/sumologic/sumologic-kubernetes-tools#template-dependency-configuration):

 ```bash